Robertoarce/Tensor_flow_examples/README.md

 # Tensor_flow_examples
-The examples here contained comes from many sources where the code is well done
+The examples here contained comes from many sources where the code is properly commented.